layerml/credit-score/README.md

-## How to create a credit score model in Layer
+## Tutorial 0: How to create a credit score model in Layer
 A project showing how to create a credit score model with Layer.
 The project uses the [Home Credit Default Risk dataset](https://www.kaggle.com/c/home-credit-default-risk/overview) that is hosted on [Kaggle](https://www.kaggle.com/c/home-credit-default-risk/overview).